 Jason Schreier’s latest report for Bloomberg tells a lot about the current leadership team leading PlayStation.

 There’s dissatisfaction among some of Sony’s smaller studios and for good reason, instead of working on projects that showcase the talent behind these studios, they are instead working on remakes.
-PlayStation’s Visual Arts Service Group is rumoured to be the lead developer on The Last of Us Remake, which is a studio that normally helps PlayStation Studio with assets and pushing development along.
+PlayStation’s Visual Arts Service Group is rumoured to be the lead developer on The Last of Us Remake, which is a studio that normally helps PlayStation Studio with assets and pushes development along.
 Three years ago, some figureheads at the studio decided they wanted to do more than support other studios.

 Michael Mumbauer, a founding member of the Visual Arts Service Group, has been with Sony for over a decade and since then, has never fully seen support from the company’s leadership.
 Bloomberg’s report mentions that this team would begin work on a remake of 2013’s blockbuster The Last of Us for PlayStation 5.
 But Sony’s lack of acknowledgement meant that the studio would never fully fund or support the Visual Arts Service Group, leading them to lack the support sorely needed to succeed in the market.
 It’s all in the name, the team led by Mumbauer is still known as the VASG, having no identity to call its own; Sony even moved the project in-house over at Naughty Dog instead of offering assistance.

 With the project now back at Naughty Dog, much of the team at Visual Arts Service Group soon disbanded and moved on, including Mumbauer.
 It’s a testament to how risk is not rewarded in today’s market and is an issue within the industry.